pdcarlson/stewardship-hub/README.md

 ### Authentication
 -   **Provider**: Utilizes Appwrite's built-in Google OAuth2 provider.
 -   **Admin Role**: Admin privileges are managed by adding a user to a specific **Team** within the Appwrite console named `admin`.

+### User Preferences
+- The application uses Appwrite's User Preferences feature to store user-specific UI settings, such as the visibility toggle for budget figures.
+This ensures that a user's preferences persist across different devices and sessions.

 ### Database Schema